 ¶ 72.
 Again, I acknowledge that if viewed in the absence of the historical context, the majority‘s interpretation may be reasonable.
 However, both the language indicated above and the underpinnings of the Worker‘s Compensation Act convince me that the legislature did not intend to grant employers the right to sue third-party tortfeasors for pain and suffering absent voluntary participation of the injured worker.

 ¶ 73.
 My conclusion that the majority misinterprets our prior decisions and related statutory language is buttressed by equitable principles.
-If worker's compensation benefits are paid for permanent disability and a third party is held liable, it is equitable for the insurance company to be reimbursed for those benefits.
-If worker's compensation benefits are paid for *490 temporary disability and a third party is held liable, it is equitable that the insurance company be reimbursed for those benefits.
-Likewise, if the insurer pays medical expenses or funeral expenses, it is equitable that it be reimbursed.
-All of those benefits are claims "for which the employer or its insurer has or may have liability" under the Worker's Compensation Act.
-Johnson v.
-ABC Ins.
-Co., 193 Wis.
-2d 35, 45, 532 N.W.2d 130 (1995).
+If worker‘s compensation benefits are paid for permanent disability and a third party is held liable, it is equitable for the insurance company to be reimbursed for those benefits.
+If worker‘s compensation benefits are paid for

 ¶ 74.
 In Kottka the court concluded that where an injured party brings an action against a third party and receives a pain and suffering award, an employer may be reimbursed out of the pain and suffering recovery.
-See Kottka, 130 Wis.
-2d at 514.
+See id. at 514.
 Such a conclusion may be equitable.
 But here, where the injured party declines to bring a third-party action and is forced to join an action and parade her pain and suffering so that the insurance company can be reimbursed from that pain and suffering award, it is not equitable.

 ¶ 75.
-Even without the injured party, under the current law the insurance company is free to still maintain an action to seek reimbursement for benefits for which it had actual liability to pay under the Worker's Compensation Act.
-However, under current law, the insurance company could not get dollar-for-dollar reimbursement unless it was able to get reimbursement out of the plaintiff's pain and suffering award.
-This result is the consequence of the Wis.
-Stat. § 102.29 formula which provides that the injured party receives one-third of the proceeds prior to any reimbursement to the insurer.
-Perhaps what needs to be done is to enact legislation so that the insurance company has the ability to seek dollar-for-dollar reimbursement when the injured party declines to pursue a third-party action.
-That route is preferable to the avenue chosen by the majority.
+Even without the injured party, under the current law the insurance company is free to still maintain an action to seek reimbursement for benefits for which it had actual liability to pay under the Worker‘s Compensation Act.
+However, under current law, the insurance company could not get dollar-for-dollar reimbursement unless it was able to get reimbursement out of the plaintiff‘s pain and suffering award.
+This result is the consequence of the

 ¶ 77.
 Consider the logger who borrows a chain saw from his father, who is not his employer.
 The father modified safety features on the saw for ease of use and then fails to warn his son.
 In the course of his employment the son injures himself because of the lack of safeguards on the saw and subsequently dies.
 His wife receives death benefits.
 She has no desire to sue her father-in-law for causing the death of his son.
 Yet, she can be forced to participate in such an action so that the insurer can claim reimbursement out of the pain and suffering award.

 ¶ 78.
 An injured worker may also lack the desire to bring a suit because he does not want to display the details of his personal suffering.
-He sustains a workrelated injury and as a result experiences severe depression.
+He sustains a work-related injury and as a result experiences severe depression.
 As a consequence of that depression he receives in-patient psychiatric treatment and subsequently divorces his wife and is estranged from his children.
 While the injured worker can be required to be a witness on liability issues, he may have little desire to parade the details of the most personal events of his life in front of a jury in the form of his pain and suffering claim.
-Yet, under the majority's interpretation he can be forced to participate so that the insurer can receive reimbursement out of his pain and suffering.
+Yet, under the majority‘s interpretation he can be forced to participate so that the insurer can receive reimbursement out of his pain and suffering.

 ¶ 80.
 In sum, two reasonable interpretations of case law and statutory authority are available in this case.
-The majority's interpretation is inconsistent with the historical underpinnings of worker's compensation law, the second is not.
-The majority's interpretation has the potential of revictimizing the victim, the other does not.
+The majority‘s interpretation is inconsistent with the historical underpinnings of worker‘s compensation law, the second is not.
+The majority‘s interpretation has the potential of revictimizng the victim, the other does not.

 ¶ 81.
 I opt for the interpretation that continues the terms of that initial bargain reached in 1911.
 That interpretation does not force unwilling parties into displaying pain and suffering in order to have the insurer get reimbursed out of an item of damages that it did not pay and was not legally obligated to pay.
 Accordingly, I dissent.